apache/spark/TESTING.rst

 files, but when Airflow is installed from packages, it is read via the package entrypoint ``apache_airflow_provider``.

-By default all packages are prepared in wheel format.
-In order to install Airflow from packages you need to run the following steps:
+By default, all packages are prepared in wheel format.
+To install Airflow from packages you need to run the following steps:

 1. Prepare provider packages